-Between the bird’s beak and a skull shape that perfectly protects its brain, a woodpecker doesnt have to worry about concussions while boring for food or creating a new home.
-Many birds rely on ...
+Between the bird’s beak and a skull shape that perfectly protects its brain, a woodpecker doesnt have to worry about ...

 The struggle is mainly about food -- different types of seeds ... the struggle to survive favored the larger birds with deep, strong beaks for opening the hard seeds.
 Smaller finches with ...